JeffDeCola/my-go-examples/in-process-communication/message-passing/synchronous/pipes-unnamed/README.md

 ## OVERVIEW

-* One-to-one – Each client request is processed by one Server
-* One-to-many – Each Client request is processed by Multiple Servers
 * Synchronous – The client expects a timely response and might even block while it waits
 * Asynchronous – The client doesn’t block while waiting for a response,